-Section 4 of this document sets out the conservation objectives for the Pagham Harbour European marine site.
-They are the starting point from which management schemes and monitoring programmes maybe developed as they provide the basis for determining what is currently causing or may cause a significant effect, and for informing on the scope of appropriate assessments of plans or projects.
+Section 4 of this document sets out the conservation objectives for the Stour and Orwell Estuary European marine site.
+They are the starting point from which management schemes and monitoring programmes may be developed as they provide the basis for determining what is currently or may cause a significant effect, and for informing on the scope of appropriate assessments of plans or projects.
 The conservation objectives set out what needs to be achieved and thus deliver the aims of the Habitats Directive.